ruifig/czmut/lib/README.md

 # Features

 * Support platforms
-	* Arduino
+	* Arduino.
+Only the following boards/microcontrollers tested at the moment:
 		* Raspberry Pi Pico
-		* AVR
+		* AVR (Arduino Uno, Mega2560).
-		* Fairly easy to add support for others, but no documentation at the moment
+		* Fairly easy to add support for others, but no documentation at the moment.
 	* Desktop support
         * Just Windows at the moment.
 Again, fairly easy to support others, but no documentation.
 It's mostly a couple of defines that need to be set right.
 * Minimal dependency on the C standard library